tunnelcatvpn/docs/docs/repository.md

 verb 3
 ```

 Notice that there is no `remote` on the configuration as the application setup this automatically.
-You **don't need to include** this.
+You **must NOT include** this.

 Valid configurations: